‘A new imagination of social justice is emerging in modern Malayali fiction’: Translator J Devika

 So I want to know whether there was an internal battle.

 There was!
 Because you see, I don’t think Kerala – I mean, we’re talking about Kerala as a place – it’s no longer Gokarna to Kanyakumari.
-Geographically, it’s definitely not.
+Sociologically, it’s definitely not.
 It’s also the diaspora.
 In a big way, it’s the diaspora.
 It’s people living here and there and so on.
 I would definitely have included it if the word count wasn’t so tight.
 In fact, it was tighter still.
 I managed to negotiate to add one more.
 I mean, Ambikasutan Mangad’s “Neeraliyan” – I had to negotiate to include that one.
 This was an experiment.
 I understand that the publishers were worried and they didn’t know.
 But now I think this has become a success and Penguin has got a lot of credit for that.
 So the next anthology will be on other regions – if someone takes it up – and it won’t be so short.

 You mentioned, “Discourse of the revolutionary proletariat is heard no more in Kerala.”
 I’m interested in understanding your perspective on why you think this is the case.
 Additionally, do you see this sentiment reflected in contemporary literature?